UniteLabs

 await asyncio.sleep(1)

-Technical Hint: Python does not not allow return statements in async generators, therefore only yield is allowed.
+Technical Hint: The sila.Stream annotation is an alias for collections.abc.AsyncGenerator.
+Python does not allow return statements in async generators, therefore only yield is allowed.

 Unobservable Properties